 If you can’t reuse or re-purpose your clothes locally, bring them to Raven!

-Raven Recycling collects old clothing, belts and purses in our red Clothing Bank Donation Bins in the depot.
+Raven Recycling collects old clothing in our red Clothing Bank Donation Bins in the depot.

 You can drop off bagged clothing in the Donation Bins in our bottle depot during open hours: